tomer1812/pydts/paper.md

 ```

 where `mimic_df` is the full dataframe containing the covariates, an event-type column, an event-time column, and an event indicator column; `penalizers` is the set of penalization values evaluated for each risk, denoted as $\eta_j$, with $j=1,2,3$; `n_splits` is the number of folds; and `l1_ratio` controls the balance between L1 and L2 regularization, with `l1_ratio = 1` corresponding to pure L1 (lasso) regularization.
-The results of this selection procedure are shown in \autoref{fig:los-mimic}.
-The estimated model values, as well as further details, are presented in @meir_gorfine_dtsp_2025.
+The results of this cross-validation grid-search procedure are shown in \autoref{fig:los-mimic}.
+The estimated values of the model coefficients, as well as further details, are presented in @meir_gorfine_dtsp_2025.

-Additional examples demonstrating *PyDTS*'s functionality are also provided in @meir_gorfine_dtsp_2025.
+Additional examples demonstrating *PyDTS*'s functionality are also provided in @meir_gorfine_dtsp_2025 and in the [package documentation](https://tomer1812.github.io/pydts/).
 These include analyses with regularized regression across varying sample sizes and levels of covariates' correlation, as well as the application of Sure Independence Screening in ultra-high-dimensional settings @zhao2012principled.
 These examples make use of the package’s built-in data generation tools, underscoring its usefulness for methodological development and evaluation.

 ![MIMIC dataset - LOS analysis.
 Regularized regression with 4-fold CV.
 The selected values of $\eta_j$ are shown in dashed-dotted lines on panels **A-F**. **A-C.** Number of non-zero coefficients for $j=1,2,3$. **D-F.** The estimated coefficients, as a function of $\eta_j$, $j=1,2,3$. **G-I.** Mean (and SD bars) of the 4 folds $\widehat{\mbox{AUC}}_j(t)$, $j=1,2,3$, for the selected values $\log \eta_1=-5$, $\log \eta_2=-9$ and $\log \eta_3=-11$.
 The number of observed events of each type is shown by bars.\label{fig:los-mimic}](joss-figure.png)